-Please note that EU law as it stood on 11pm on 31st December 2020 continues to be applicable in GB until further notice.
-The Retained EU Law Dashboard is the comprehensive and official GB reference point for retained EU law (now known as assimilated law) on 31 December 2020 at 11pm.
+Please note that EU law as it stood at 11.59pm on 31st December 2020 continues to be applicable in GB until further notice.
+The Retained EU Law Dashboard is the comprehensive and official GB reference point for retained EU law (now known as assimilated law) on 31 December 2020 at 11.59pm.
 EU law and future amendments to it continue to apply to Northern Ireland.